greenstone-development/Crypto-Charts-server/README.md

 - TODO: IPFS/Filecoin/NFT.Storage

 ## Known issues
-1. The Chainlink data feed for ETH/USD seems to be missing historical price data between May 6, 2020 and June 4, 2020 (round IDs 0x20000000000001D91 and 0x20000000000001D92).
+1. The Chainlink data feed for ETH/USD seems to be missing historical price data between May 6, 2021 and June 4, 2021 (round IDs 0x20000000000001D91 and 0x20000000000001D92).

-## Ideas for the Next Iteration
+## Tasks for the Next Iteration
-1. Create a function that watches the Chainlink data feed for new round data.
-Save this to the database.
+1. Implement continuous monitoring of the Chainlink data feed for new round data.
-2. Automatically generate the chart image on the first of each month and prepare it so that it can be minted.
+2. Automatically generate the chart image on the first of each month.